 1310 vocalizations were indicated by one or both coders to contain an l phone.
 Average difference was -0.01 tokens of an l consonant in a vocalization, meaning that there was near perfect agreement (Tseltal: -0.05, Yélî Dnye: 0.06)

 Overall, these results suggest that the primary annotator overall slightly undercounted tokens of the phones that resulted in VMS counts relative to the second annotator (see visual summary below).

+Shown in the figure below is the mean difference in phone counts within a given vocalization between the first and second annotator, for both Tseltal and Yélî Dnye.
+A mean difference of 0 would indicate that the first and second annotator agreed perfectly on the number of tokens of a given phone in each vocalization.
+Negative values indicate that the first annotator (the primary annotator) undercounted tokens of that given phone per vocalization, relative to the second annotator.
+Positive tokens indicate the that the first annotator overcounted tokens relative to the second annotator.
+Over each of the major phone types examined (p/b, t/d, k/g, m, l, and n), the first annotator typically underestimated tokens per vocalization, with very small differences overall and even smaller differences by phone type across languages.

 In sum, there was very good overall agreement between the two coders, both in distinguishing canonical babble from other vocalization types and in phonetically transcribing the consonants present.